 An examination of the four parts of the marketing mix (product, price, promotion, and distribution).
 Students learn how micro- and macro- environments influence lifestyles and buying behavior.
 Students, using teamwork, apply their knowledge in analyzing case studies relevant to the fashion industry.

 This continuation of Apparel Process I covers contemporary construction including a denim jacket, knit hoodie and 5-pocket jean, finishing processes, and emerging trends in apparel production.
 Includes a three (3) hour lab.
 Prerequisite: MFTG 1400

-The second computer sketching course focuses on the application of Photoshop in the fashion industry, advanced techniques using Illustrator, and development of ePortfolios, and an introduction to 3-D design.
+The second computer sketching course focuses on the application of Photoshop in the fashion industry, advanced techniques using Illustrator, development of ePortfolios, and the implementation of 3-D design ideas in production, industry standard apparel CADs.
 Prerequisite: MFTG 1880

 This course introduces students to the principles of pattern grading, including manual techniques of chart and stack grading.
 The course uses Gerber Technologys computerized digitizing, grading, and marker-making system.
 Industry spreading and cutting techniques are demonstrated.

 This course explores the essentials of human resource management in todays global organizations.
 Best practices in recruitment, motivation, teamwork, training, and development, labor compliance, performance appraisal, and compensation are examined.
 Current issues in workers rights, safety, and ergonomics are discussed.
 Students apply their knowledge through the use of case studies.